Ty-fxtech/f-x.tech/.github/readme.md

 - Allow for multi-match downloads if @Noexecute is true
 - have iex.run respect working directory when script runs? (in case script does something in the current directory and cares about this)
 - Add builtin 'rpau' meta-parameter? (either by piggy-backing off RPAU.exe or figuring out how to do this myself natively in powershell.)
-- Add admin/global install and uninstall options.
-- Add support for programatically adding public/iex.golf to %PATH% permanently.
+- Add admin/global install and uninstall options / Add built-in support for programatically adding public/iex.run to %PATH% permanently.

 [Buy me a coffee!](https://www.paypal.com/donate/?hosted_button_id=RCQNK9RFDYQEG)